Archive for the 'archaeology' Category

 In addition to the arcane secrets of managing dirt, the practical skills of desert life were now Wayfarer’s too.
 She’d learned the importance of drinking water before she was thirsty and of never picking up sun-heated tools by the metal parts.
 During breaks she learned to value even the smallest scrap of shade, and was known to take refuge in big Rory Zohn’s substantial umbra despite the olfactory risk.
 In camp, she knew to check her shoes each morning for scorpions and centipedes, to always carry a flashlight after dark, and to keep her distance from the flat rock at the downhill end of the communal sinks because of the yellow-jackets during the day, and at night, too, since a small viper had taken up residence underneath to ambush tiny scurrying mammals attracted by the sink’s moist outflow.
 Less usefully (although more likely to impress her students back in Lassiter), because of the international nature of the crew and the earthy quality of conversation in the lab in the evenings, the professor now knew how to exhort someone to go screw themselves in four new languages including – thanks to Shams – both Urdu and Strine.

 But she hadn’t planned on staying more than a few extra days, and that time was up.
 Originally, Wayfarer had postponed her departure on Avsa’s behalf, but now, a little more than a week later, there were other reasons the professor was considering extending her stay at “Two-Bit Yod” (as Rory had semi-affectionately subverted the Hebrew letters Beit-Beit-Yod of the site-abbreviation, written on every find tag and locus card).
 One main reason was purely altruistic: this close to the end of the season, any assistance, even rookie, was helpful.
 The site was chronically short staffed due to the Lebanese conflict: the Israelis kept having to report for brief stints of discreet military service.
-Yael the ethnobotanist was the latest to disappear – early one morning Wayfarer saw him sling his kitbeg into the back of the site Landrover where it settled with the somber clank of gunmetal.
+Yoav the ethnobotanist was the latest to disappear – early one morning Wayfarer saw him sling his kitbeg into the back of the site Landrover where it settled with the somber clank of gunmetal.
 Chayes drove him out to the highway to hitch a ride to Be’er Sheva – but later at tea, no one said anything about this departure.
 Wayfarer thought it likely that Aman, Israeli military intelligence, recruited as heavily among archeologists as other governments had during conflicts in Europe and the Middle East – in retrospect, she suspected that Chayes’s earlier absence had had more to do with Aman than with his son’s spider bite.

 So, despite the heat, discomfort, and insect life, Wayfarer’s mind was made up.
 She asked Amit if an extra pair of hands would be welcome; he smiled and clapped her shoulder, saying he’d let Moshe know.
 Rankle she merely informed that she was staying, and received a pessimistic response doubting whether the water would last.
 It only remained for her to ask the Aussies, who were headed out to Eilat for weekend leave, to pick up some things for her: a bottle of Hawaii shampoo, a sack of clothes pins (her colorful plastic ones in a clever mesh bag had gone missing off of the line), a bottle of red, and she’d be good for another week, until the end of the season.